-EDC5001 Philosophical & Psychological Foundations of Inclusive Education

-EDC5010 Curricular Leadership for the Inclusive School

-EDC5014 Methods of Research for Leaders in Inclusive Schools
+- EDC5001 Philosophical & Psychological Foundations of Inclusive Education - EDC5010 Curricular Leadership for the Inclusive School - EDC5014 Methods of Research for Leaders in Inclusive Schools - EDC6095/99 Project: Applied Thesis I & II

 Physiology and Hygiene: NJ Department of Education regulations requires all applicants for instructional certification to pass an examination in physiology and hygiene, including the effects of narcotics and alcohol.
-Candidates in this program are required to take and pass the GCU exam in this area prior to student teaching.
+Candidates in this program are required to take and pass the GCU exam in this area prior to clinical practice.